 1 Week Pregnant

-Most OBs count pregnancy starting from the first day of your last period.
-That's because ovulation and conception are really tough to pinpoint, but the physical signs of menstruation are much easier to spot.
-So in doctor speak, 1 week pregnant means you’re on your period and not yet pregnant.
+In doctor speak, one week pregnant means you’re on your period and not yet pregnant.
 You won’t actually conceive your baby until week two or three, depending on the length of your cycle.

 If you’ve just found out you’re expecting, you might think this is your first week of pregnancy, but you’re probably around 4 weeks pregnant.
 Yes, already!
 (Your OB will give you a more accurate estimate when you go in for your first prenatal appointment.)
 Skip ahead and check out week 4.

-- Mood swings.
-Those hormone surges can also cause irritability and wreak havoc on your emotions.
+Those hormone surges can also cause irritability and wreak havoc on your emotions

 Inside your 1 week belly (remember, you’re not actually pregnant at this point), your body is releasing last month’s uterine lining and starting to form a new one, which (with a bit of luck!) will hold next month’s fertilized egg.